Intelligent-CAT-Lab/FlakyDoctor/README.md

 ## 🌟 A quick demo to reproduce sample results

-This section provide a quick demo using GPT-4 to reproduce sample results.
+This section provides a quick demo using GPT-4 to reproduce sample results.

 0. Before starting:
 - FlakyDoctor works on `Linux` with the following environment: